On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Preliminaries

-We define \acp{pdm} based on the first-order Markov assumption.
-Further, the underlying process is stationary. \begin{definition} A \ac{pdm} $G$ is a pair of \acp{pm} $(G_0,G_\rightarrow)$ where $G_0$ is a PM representing the first time step and $G_\rightarrow$ is a \acl{2tpm} representing $\mathbf{A}_{t-1}$ and $\mathbf{A}_t$ where $\mathbf{A}_\pi$ a set of \acp{prv} from time slice $\pi$.
-The semantics of $G$ is to instantiate $G$ for a given number of time steps, resulting in a \ac{pm} as defined above. \end{definition}
+Similar to a \ac{dbn}, there are two assumptions for \acp{pdm}, namely that the underlying process is stationary and, that the first-order Markov assumption holds.
+Thus, we can define a \ac{pdm} analogously to an \ac{dbn} over an initial model and a temporal copy pattern.

-\Cref{fig:TSPG} shows $G_\rightarrow^{ex}$ consisting of $G^{ex}$ for time slice $t-1$ and $t$ with \emph{inter}-slice \acp{pf} for the behaviour over time.
-The \ac{pf} $g^{P}$ is the \emph{inter}-slice \ac{pf}.
-For example, we can observe AAAI conference attendance, which changes over time as, unfortunately, getting papers accepted at consecutive conferences is difficult.
-Nonetheless, people often publish at similar venues again.
+\begin{definition} A \ac{pdm} $G$ is a pair of \acp{pm} $(G_0,G_\rightarrow)$ where $G_0$ is a PM for the first time step and $G_\rightarrow$ is a two-slice temporal \ac{pm} representing a \ac{pm} for time slice $t-1$ and the same \ac{pm} for time slice $t$.
+The time slices are connected by so-called \emph{inter}-slice \acp{pf} to model the temporal behaviour.
+So $G_0$ is the model for the initial time step, which then can be extended using the temporal copy pattern $G_\rightarrow$ for any number of time steps.
+The semantics of $G$ is to unroll $G$ for $T$ time steps resulting in a \ac{pm} as defined above. \end{definition}

-In general, a query asks for a probability distribution of a \ac{rv} given fixed events as evidence.
+Assume the initial model is the \ac{pm} from \cref{fig:swe} with time step $0$ (and possibly priors added). \Cref{fig:TSPG} illustrates the temporal copy pattern.
+The temporal copy pattern consists of an \ac{pm} for time slice $t-1$ and one for time slice $t$ as well as an \emph{inter}-slice \ac{pf} $g_t^i$.